EU leaders give Britain "last chance" for orderly Brexit

-BRUSSELS (Reuters) - European Union leaders warned Britain on Friday it had a final opportunity to leave the bloc in an orderly fashion after giving Prime Minister Theresa May two weeks’ reprieve until April 12 before Britain could tumble out without a deal.
+BRUSSELS (Reuters) - EU leaders on Friday said Britain had a final chance to leave the bloc in an orderly fashion, having given the UK parliament an April 12 deadline to offer a new plan or choose to quit the bloc without a treaty.

-Arriving for a second day of a summit dominated by talks over Britain’s departure, Belgium’s prime minister said he hoped for a “rational” decision by British lawmakers to back the withdrawal treaty that May concluded with Brussels.
+Arriving for a second day of a summit dominated by talks over Britain’s departure, Belgium’s prime minister said he hoped for a rational decision by British lawmakers to back the withdrawal treaty that May concluded with Brussels.

-Preparations for a no-deal, in which Britain would face sudden trade barriers and restrictions on business, still were underway, however, Charles Michel told reporters.
+Preparations for a no-deal, in which Britain would face sudden trade barriers and restrictions on business, were still underway, however, Charles Michel told reporters.

 “This is perhaps the last chance for Britain to say what it wants for the future,” Michel said.
 “More than ever, this is in the hands of the British parliament,” he said, adding that the 27 EU leaders were not blind to the risks of a no-deal.